Fontodbz/Maple-Buff-Timer/README.md

 ## Description

-The Maple Buff Timer is a Python script/CLI buff timer designed to manage multiple buff timers for MapleRoyals.
-It allows you to set customizable timers for buffs, reset them with specific keys, and alerts you when it's time to refresh your buffs.
-The script saves your timer settings in a configuration file and can be easily run from an executable.
+Maple Buff Timer is a Python-based command-line tool designed to manage multiple buff timers for MapleRoyals.
+It allows you to set customizable timers for various buffs, reset them with specific keys, and alerts you when it's time to refresh your buffs.
+The script automatically saves your timer settings in a configuration file and can be conveniently run as an executable.

-Source code for the timer can be found in main/maple_buff_timer.py
+The source code for the timer is available in the main/maple_buff_timer.py file.

-Windows Defender may flag the programme as "untrustworthy" but that's because everything runs in a cmd window, as stated above the source code is in maple_buff_timer.py. https://snyk.io/code-checker/ can be used to check for security flaws in the code and has verified the code in python script as not having security flaws.
+Note: Windows Defender or other antivirus software may flag the executable as "untrustworthy" due to the nature of running in a command-line window.
+However, the source code is open and accessible in maple_buff_timer.py, so you can review it yourself.
+You can also use Snyk's code checker to verify that the script contains no security flaws.
+While running the code from the source is generally more transparent and secure, the .exe is provided for users who may not have experience with Python and prefer a simpler setup.
-It is always better to run code from source but using the .exe will be easier if you don't have experience with Python.

 ## Features